-This morning we travel into the heart of the Limestone Coast region of SA’s South East – one of the nation’s highest value primary production areas.
+After some free time this morning to do your own exploring of this historic gem, we travel into the heart of the Limestone Coast region.
 Agriculture, forestry and Coonawarra vineyards thrive on the fertile soils, reliable rainfall and abundant groundwater.
 Not far out of Robe we call into Murray McCourt's Wookwine Cutting – a graphic depiction of hard work, tenacity and vision.
 We'll see how more than 60 years ago two men and a D7 drained a swamp and created about 1000 acres of productive farming land (ex-Pres Trump would have loved these guys!).

-We enjoy a farm visit before continuing on to Penola.
+We then continue north-east to Penola in the heart of the Coonawarra wine region.
 The founder of Penola – and our accommodation tonight's namesake – was Alexander Cameron.
 Born in Inverness-shire, Scotland, Cameron emigrated to Australia in 1839 and established himself as an adventurous overlander and pastoralist by droving sheep to Port Phillip.
 After marrying Margaret MacKillop in 1843, Cameron continued to overland his sheep westwards to new pastures in South Australia where, in 1844, he was the first to apply for the 48-square-mile Occupation licences surrounding the future site of Penola.

 The Camerons’ 18-year-old niece, Mary MacKillop, joined the family as governess in 1860, and soon met the charismatic local scientist and priest, Julian Tenison Woods, with whom she founded a school and later a congregation of religious sisters, the Sisters of St Joseph of the Sacred Heart.
 Also known as the Josephites or Brown Joeys, they continue to this day to work with poor and needy communities throughout the world.
 In 1995 Mary MacKillop became the first Australian to gain Roman Catholic sainthood – St Mary of the Cross.

-Another early settler, John Riddoch, purchased Yallum in 1861.
+Another early settler to the Limestone Coast area was John Riddoch who purchased Yallum Park in 1861.
 Riddoch grew up in poverty in the highlands of Scotland and in 1851 emigrated to try his luck on the Victoria goldfields.
-Within a few years he was a successful shopkeeper and wine merchant on the Geelong goldfields.
+Within a few years he was a successful shopkeeper and wine merchant on the goldfields.
 He acquired 35,000 acres in the Penola area on which he ran 50,000 head of sheep.
 It was Riddoch who planted the first grape vines and helped to diversify the pastoral economy of the area with an agricultural industry.
 In 1890, he established the Penola Fruit Growing Colony which was renamed Coonawarra in 1897.

 Today we enjoy a guided tour of King Island including beef operations, where we get to taste the magnificent product over lunch, as well as meet with enterprising farmers looking to distill whisky and other spirits made from island-grown grain.